 \section{The case of compact closed categories with biproducts}

 Along the lines of our proof of Theorem~\ref{coh}, one can prove an analogous result concerning compact closed categories with biproducts (CCB categories).
 The appropriate CCB language is obtained from the SMCB language as follows.
 The binary operation $\multimap$ on objects is replaced by the unary operation $^\ast$.
-The unary operations $a\otimes$ on arrows are omitted.
+The unary operations $a\multimap$ on arrows are omitted.
 The families of arrows with components $\eta_{a,b}$ and $\varepsilon_{a,b}$ are replaced by the families of arrows with components $\eta_a\colon I\to a^\ast\otimes a$ and $\varepsilon_a\colon a\otimes a^\ast\to I$.
-Eventually, the equations \ref{4}, \ref{8}, \ref{9} and \ref{12} should be replaced by the equations \ref{triang}.
+Eventually, the equalities \ref{4}, \ref{8}, \ref{9} and \ref{12} should be replaced by the equalities \ref{triang}.

 Let $\mathcal{F}'_P$ be the CCB category freely generated by a set $P$, constructed with respect to the above language.
 For the function $g$ from $P$ to the set of objects of $1\cob^\oplus$ defined as in Section~\ref{scoh}, there is a unique CCB functor $G\colon \mathcal{F}'_P\to 1\cob^\oplus$, which extends the function $g$.
-Note that if an arrow $u$ of $\mathcal{F}'_P$ is expressed in \emph{pure compact closed language} (free of $\oplus$, $+$ and $0,\iota,\pi$-arrows), then $Gu$ corresponds to the Kelly-Laplaza graph of $u$ (see \cite{KL80}).
+We call an arrow of $\mathcal{F}'_P$, which is expressed in \emph{pure compact closed language} (free of $\oplus$, $+$ and $0,\iota,\pi$-arrows) an CoC-\emph{arrow}.
+Note that if $u$ is a CoC-arrow, then $Gu$ corresponds to the Kelly-Laplaza graph of $u$ (see \cite{KL80}).

-By defining the contravariant functor $^\ast$ in the standard way and by modifying the definition of the sequences ${\rm I}_a$ and $\Pi_a$ for every object $a$ of $\mathcal{F}'_P$, one can repeat the matrix normalisation of Section~\ref{matrix} and finally prove the following result by relying on \cite[Theorem~8.2]{KL80}.
-(This result is related but different from \cite[Theorem~21]{AD04}.)